fuglaro/filet-cloud/README.md

 # TODO
 * roll our own input popup - current one is blocked.
-* https - accept certs via env var or auto setup with let's encrypt autocert NewListener (with domain provided by FC_DOMAIN).
 * Switch to package managed dependencies and update security docs -- maybe.
-* Run some standard test suites.
 * Add a refresh button for files that change (avoiding re-logging in to refresh the content).
 * Auto reload unmodified opened files.
 * dark mode try 2.
 * best practise on inline unicode symbols
 * Switch relevant divs to buttons, ensure accessibility, and check keyboard only input.
 * xtermjs via same WebSocket connection that allows sshConn endpoint including resize triggers, distinguish from uploads with first bit.
-* Deliver system information to file (accessible via xtermjs), so a HAT is not needed.
-* Add support for a different local ssh port (Android Termux)
-* Swap to RP3A+ for low power and compact.
-* Mobile phone version with battery pack and 4G for always on.
-* Monitor storage interval access (maybe backup interval is an issue - maybe only backup when things change) for allowing the storage to power down.
 * note on working well with: https://stephango.com/file-over-app
 * Document about embedding resources in Markdown files.
 * Make as a Progressive Web App (PWA)